-Ashley and other students went through the process outlined in the student book to me a ent club. created a titution. d a teacher was ng to be sponsor, applied for gnition. reaction immediate overtly le.
-One ent led.
-"The tarted with told us "What's next?
-Orgies in the hallways?" and also told us the nts would never allow the club because "it might spread gayism."
+Ashley and other students went through the process outlined in the student handbook to become a student club.
+They created a constitution, found a teacher who was willing to be their sponsor, and applied for recognition.
+The reaction was immediate and overtly hostile.
+One student recalled.
+"The administrator we started with told us "What's next?
+Orgies in the hallways?" and also told us the parents would never allow the club because "it might spread gayism."